 Facts and Background

 Mr. Lord and Mrs. Lord were married in 1952.
 At that time, the husband owned some land in Pima County.
 In 1955, he arranged to exchange this property for a trailer court.
 As part of the deal, he assumed the mortgage on the trailer court.

 Both the deed and the mortgage named Mr. Lord and Mrs. Lord.
 However, Mr. Lord said he did not know that occurred.
 Mr. Lord and his wife operated the trailer court together.
 He also worked in a restaurant in the evenings.

 Husband put all his earnings and income from the trailer court in one bank account.
 He wrote checks on that account for mortgage payments on the trailer court and living expenses.

-Wife died and her estate went to probate.
+The wife died and her estate went to probate.
 Her executor asked the court to rule that the proceeds from the trailer court sale were community property.
-However, the lower court ruled that the trailer park was husband’s separate property.
+However, the lower court ruled that the trailer park was the husband’s separate property.
 Mrs. Lord’s estate appealed.

 Husband Acquired the Trailer Park as His Separate Property

 Since Mr. Lord acquired the trailer park during the marriage, courts presume that it was community property.
 He had to prove by clear and convincing evidence that it was his separate property.
 The Court reviewed the evidence.